fbpx

 C-Band 5G is set to go online on Wednesday, and airlines have warned of possible interruption

-The FAA (Federal Aviation Administration) and some US airline executives are concerned about interference if 5G is installed too close to airport runways on Wednesday, when AT&T and Verizon will begin deploying new C-Band 5G.
+The FAA (Federal Aviation Administration) and some US airline executives are concerned about interference if is installed too close to airport runways on Wednesday, when AT&T and Verizon will begin deploying new 5G.
 As a result of the C-Band spectrum potentially interfering with low-visibility operation aircraft instrumentation, this has occurred.

-According to a letter acquired by Reuters, the Wednesday launch of C-Band 5G might result in “chaos” for domestic flights and leave Americans stranded abroad, according to multiple US airline executives.
-Airlines for America spearheaded the initiative to get signatures on the letter.
+According to a letter acquired by Reuters, the Wednesday launch of C-Band 5G might result in “chaos” for domestic flights and leave Americans stranded abroad, according to multiple US airline executives. for America spearheaded the initiative to get signatures on the letter.

 Unless our major hubs are cleared to fly, the vast majority of the traveling and shipping public will essentially be grounded […] This means that on a day like yesterday, more than 1,100 flights and 100,000 passengers would be subjected to cancellations, diversions, or delays […] Multiple modern safety systems on aircraft will be deemed unusable causing a much larger problem than what we knew… Airplane manufacturers have informed us that there are huge swaths of the operating fleet that may need to be indefinitely grounded.” – Letter from Airline executives